mohamedshabban/DelegateByMosh/README.md

 System.Func<> // points to a method that return value

-Predicate<> //Special case from func that return bool if object meets the criteria
+Predicate<> //Special case from System.Func<T,bool> that return bool if object meets the criteria